-As security for certain agreements with the NRC and various state agencies related to the nuclear operations (see above) and certain insurance programs, the Company had standby irrevocable bank commercial letters of credit of \$49.6 million and \$47.1 million outstanding as of August 30, 2014 and August 31, 2013, respectively.
+As security for certain agreements with the NRC and various state agencies related to the nuclear operations (see above) and certain insurance programs, the Company had standby irrevocable bank commercial letters of credit of \$52.9 million and \$49.6 million outstanding as of August 29, 2015 and August 30, 2014, respectively.

-11. Share-based Compensation
+12. Share-based Compensation

-In fiscal 2014, 2013 and 2012, a total of 583, 1,590 and 3,153 shares of unrestricted stock, respectively, were granted to some of the Company's nonemployee directors.
-Accordingly, compensation expense related to the 2014, 2013 and 2012 unrestricted stock was recognized on the date of grant.
+In fiscal 2015, 2014 and 2013, a total of 1,096, 583, and 1,590 shares of fully vested unrestricted stock, respectively, were granted to certain non-employee directors of the Company.
+Accordingly, compensation expense related to the 2015, 2014 and 2013 unrestricted stock was recognized on the date of grant.

-In fiscal 2014, 2013 and 2012, the Company granted a total of 4,700, 6,570 and 8,620 stock appreciation rights, respectively, under the 2010 Plan to the Company's non-employee directors.
+In fiscal 2015, 2014 and 2013, the Company granted a total of 4,875, 4,700, and 6,570 stock appreciation rights, respectively, under the 2010 Plan to the Company's non-employee directors.
 Such stock appreciation rights were fully vested upon grant, expire on the earlier of the eighth anniversary of the grant date or the second anniversary of the date that the director ceases to be a member of the Board of Directors and must be settled in stock at the time of exercise.
 Accordingly, compensation expense related to the stock appreciation rights were recognized on the date of grant.

 On April 5, 2010, the Company entered into a Restricted Stock Award Agreement (the "Performance Criteria Restricted Stock Award Agreement") with its Chief Executive Officer ("CEO") pursuant to which the Company granted 350,000 shares (the "Performance Restricted Shares") of restricted common stock to the CEO.
 The Performance Restricted Shares were earned when the Company achieved certain consolidated revenues and adjusted operating margins as set forth in the Performance Criteria Restricted Stock Award Agreement during certain performance periods in fiscal 2010, fiscal 2011 and fiscal 2012 as set forth in such agreement (collectively, the "Performance Criteria").
-The Performance Restricted Shares earned upon achievement of the Performance Criteria will vest in four equal amounts on the third, fourth, fifth and sixth anniversaries of the grant date provided that the CEO continues to be employed by the Company on each such date.
+The Performance Restricted Shares earned upon achievement of the Performance Criteria vest in four equal amounts on the third, fourth, fifth and sixth anniversaries of the grant date provided that the CEO continues to be employed by the Company on each such date.
 As the Company believed that it was probable that the Performance Criteria would be met, compensation expense began being recognized as of the grant date of these shares.
 As required by accounting rules, the Company is recognizing compensation expense for each vesting tranche of the Performance Restricted Shares ratably from the service inception date to the vesting date for each tranche.
-In the event Mr. Croatti's employment with the Company is terminated by the Company without cause or by reason of his death or disability, the Performance Restricted Shares that have not yet vested will automatically vest in full.
+In the event the CEO's employment with the Company is terminated by the Company without cause or by reason of his death or disability, the Performance Restricted Shares that have not yet vested will automatically vest in full.

 Also on April 5, 2010, the Company entered into a Restricted Stock Award Agreement (the "Restricted Stock Award Agreement") with the CEO pursuant to which the Company granted 50,000 shares (the "Restricted Shares") of restricted common stock to the CEO.
 The Restricted Shares vest in equal amounts on each of the first six anniversaries of the grant date provided that the CEO continues to be employed by the Company on each such date.
 Compensation expense related to the Restricted Shares is being recognized ratably over the vesting period.
-In the event Mr. Croatti's employment with the Company is terminated by the Company without cause or by reason of his death or disability, the Restricted Shares that have not yet vested will automatically vest in full.
+In the event the CEO's employment with the Company is terminated by the Company without cause or by reason of his death or disability, the Restricted Shares that have not yet vested will automatically vest in full.